 "Just love them for the comfort of being over the ears rather than in the ears, sound quality is amazing too.
 5*****"

-"I bought Symphonized NRG Premium Genuine Wood In-ear Noise-isolating Headphones with Mic (Black) from Amazon - $25.
+"I bought the Symphonized Wired Earbuds with Microphone from Amazon for just $30.
 Fantastic sound!
 Fit snug with 3 ear bud options.
 Better than $100 Bose phones.

 "I am an Audiophile of sorts.
 Have a pair of Sennheiser HD650 I use a lot.

 "Symphonized are highly recommended and a true value."